 Jesus has been in the heavens before the dawn, according to the interpretation of the scriptures.
-These Bible Scriptures are considered to prove Jesus pre-existence and divinity.
+These Bible Scriptures are considered to prove Jesus’s pre-existence and divinity.
 Some churches may believe in Jesus’ pre-existence, but not in his divinity.
 Jesus may be regarded as a high-ranking angel, archangel Michael.
 One US-based church believes Jesus to be God, in rank and in a position, however, submissive to the Father.
 They think God is two.
 Very notable is the interpretation that Jesus was by foreknowledge of God and – by God’s plan the savior of the future world.
-All this before the creation of the world, when there was no sin or sin.
+All this before the creation of the world, when there was no sin.

 Pro 8:22 Yahweh possessed me in the beginning of his work, Before his deeds of old.